Cornelia (given name)

 Cornelia is a feminine given name.
 It is a feminine form of the name Cornelius or Cornelis.
-Nel, Nele, Nelly, Corey, Lia, or Nelia can be used as a shortened version of Cornelia (or Helen or Eleanor).
+Nel, Nele, Nelly, Corey, Cornie, Lia, or Nelia can be used as a shortened version of Cornelia.
 Conny, Connie, Nele, or Neele are popular German short forms used in their own right.
-Lia and Cokkie are diminutive versions of the Dutch name.
+Lia and Corrie are diminutive versions of the Dutch name.

+It also has the alternate spellings of Kornelia, Korneliya, and Cornélia.

+Origin

-In Ancient Rome, Cornelia was the name of the women born in all the branches of the Cornelii family.
-For a list of the notable Roman women, see: Cornelia (gens).
+In ancient Rome, Cornelia was the nomen gentilicium of women born into the gens Cornelia.
+This gens was widespread and some notable members of it include; Cornelia Africana (mother of the Gracchi brothers), Cornelia (first wife of Julius Caesar) and Cornelia Salonina (Roman empress as the wife of Gallienus).

-It is the alternate spelling of Kornelia, Korneliya, and Cornélia.